-Industries that rely on physical proximity suffered disproportionate job losses.
+Industries that rely on the physical proximity of workers and customers suffered disproportionate job losses.
 Figure 3 illustrates the percentage of jobs lost in industries where 10% or more of jobs were lost.
 Accommodation and Food Services suffered the highest number of jobs lost as well as the highest percentage, dropping from 65,645 jobs in 2019 to 38,055 in 2020 - more than 27,000 jobs lost, or 42%.
 Arts, Entertainment and Recreation lost 5,716 jobs, or 30%.
 As the economy recovers, these industries are expected to rebound.